Ala Paredes: Career

+Career in the Philippines

+Modeling and activism

+She first ventured into modeling in her junior year in college at the age of 19, doing a TV commercial for a popular facial wash (Johnson and Johnson), and was soon endorsing a clothing line (Penshoppe).

 In her first forays as a television personality, doing television ads, she quickly became a recognizable figure, distinguished by her morena (malay brown) complexion and curly hair, a sharp contrast to the traditional look of models at the time.
 The Philippine Center for Investigative Journalism took note of her unusual success and said: